A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Simulation studies

 The generated data consists both of covariates \(X\) and response data \(Y\). \(Y\) is generated from the model and data-generating parameters, and \(X\) is generated to mimic the covariates in the application to follow, where one is age and the other is sex (we also include a column of ones to fit an intercept).
 Age data is generated from a categorical random variable with pre-specified probabilities for three age ranges, then by sampling from a truncated normal on the appropriate range and converting each sampled value to an integer.
 Data for the sex of the respondents is generated by drawing from a Bernoulli with parameter 0.6 (we code male as 0, female as 1).

-We perform 100 replications for each scenario: namely for the set of data-generating quantities (e.g. J) and parameters we generate 100 datasets and run our algorithm on each of the 100, and measure parameter recovery in each case.
-The data on parameter recovery for each replication is aggregated for reporting purposes in Tables \ref{tab:simresults1} and \ref{tab:simresults2}.
-We used a chain length after burnin of 10,000 iterations, and a burnin period of 6,000 iterations, which resulted in fewer than 5\% of the elements of any of our matrix parameters failing the Geweke test for convergence.
+We perform 100 replications for each scenario: namely for the set of data-generating quantities (e.g. \(J\)) and parameters we generate 100 datasets and run our algorithm on each of the 100, and measure parameter recovery in each case.
+The data on parameter recovery for each replication is aggregated for reporting purposes in Table \ref{tab:sim1results}.
+We used a chain length after burn-in of 10,000 iterations, and a burn-in period of 6,000 iterations, which resulted in fewer than 5\% of the elements of any of our matrix parameters failing the Geweke test for convergence.
 We evaluate recovery of \(\gamma, \eta, R, \lambda, \beta\) and \(\delta\), where \(\eta\) refers to the set of class-conditional item response probabilities.